 I have published three books — one nonfiction and two women’s fiction — in the last ten years.
-I have been working on the third book of The Divorce Trilogy, and I hope to publish it within a year.
+I have been working on the third book of The Divorce Trilogy, and I hope to publish it by the end of the year.

 Living, Sleeping and Eating Band: My Memoirs of Marching Band is the story of one devoted “bandsy” who never gave up in her determination to stay in marching band despite having seniors yell at her because she was on the wrong foot.
 That incident made her even more determined to show those seniors that she could stay in step.
 Michele L. Mathews takes us through her beginnings in band from sixth grade to her senior year in high school.
 After graduation she just couldn’t forget about the excitement and frustration of being in marching band with the Marching Huskies, the Marching Wildkats, and the Marching Artesians.
 Mathews discusses how she managed to get back into marching band three years after she graduated from high school as a volunteer staff member, an experience she will never forget.